 Members of the MIT & Harvard community can contribute to this research on understanding and engaging with our carbon footprints, on & beyond campus.

-Download the app, sign in, and answer a few simple questions to get started
+Download the app, sign in, and answer an initial survey to get started

 For the first 2 weeks, let the app run to automatically track your footprint & tap on a mini-survey in less than 2 minutes a day

 For the next 2 weeks, you can see your footprint feedback and compare it with our community's emissions, then do the follow-up survey

 Get $15 and our gratitude for finishing the challenge, and $30 more if we have a follow-up chat with you

-We are seeking student, staff, and related participants for a research study conducted by Professor Chris Zegras, PhD student J. Cressica Brazier, and MCP student Collyn Chan from the Department of Urban Studies and Planning at the Massachusetts Institute of Technology (M.I.T.).
+We are seeking student, faculty, staff, and related participants for a research study conducted by Professor Chris Zegras and PhD student J. Cressica Brazier from the Department of Urban Studies and Planning at the Massachusetts Institute of Technology (M.I.T.).

 The purpose of our study is to pilot a smartphone app that helps individuals and communities understand and manage their carbon footprints due to everyday activities.
 We invite you to help us explore the potential of new digital technologies in sensing and understanding our daily energy use.
 We anticipate that this study will lead to publicly available tools for community engagement in climate mitigation planning and personal carbon footprinting.